The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Comparisons with observed fields

 Following the analysis of data measured using the Zeeman effect, we now compare the overall rotation-dependences of our models with spectropolarimetric observations of stars with near-solar properties but different rotation rates.
 These measurements use the Stokes V component of circularly polarised light, whereby opposite-polarity flux elements in the vicinity of each other effectively cancel each other's signal, leading to an underestimation of total magnetic flux \citep{Lehmann19,See19}.
 Nevertheless, the method can in principle capture the large-scale geometry of the field, as well as the contribution of surface magnetic features that are segregated in the velocity space.

 Figure~\ref{fig:StokesV} shows Stokes V measurements of the mean line-of-sight (LOS) magnetic field strength from the recent compilation by \citet{See25}.
 Here, we selected stars with a temperature within $\pm 200$~K of the solar value of 5777 K. Fitting a power law dependence with $\omega^{q_{\rm obs}}$, we find $q_{\rm obs}=1.46$.
 We then implement our scaling laws for $q=1.7$ and $q=2.0$, fixing them to $\langle B_V\rangle=1.0$~G at $P_{\rm rot}=25$~d, to qualitatively comply with the slowest-rotator measurements in the sample, the closest one to the Sun being \object{18 Sco}.
-Though some of the stars are different than in our analysis with Zeeman measurements and $\langle B_V\rangle$ is certainly a different field proxy than $\langle B\rangle$, the metallicity gradient becomes visible again: slightly metal-rich stars again typically lie above our relation for $q=2.0$, while fitting a free power law to all stars leads to a relationship that is flatter than what is found in Sect.~\ref{ssec:corrections}: $q_{\rm obs}=1.46$, in comparison to 1.91 we obtained in Sect.~\ref{ssec:corrections}.
+Though some of the stars are different than in our analysis with Zeeman measurements and $\langle B_V\rangle$ is certainly a different field proxy than $\langle B\rangle$, the metallicity gradient becomes visible again: slightly metal-rich stars again typically lie above our relation for $q=2.0$, while fitting a free power law to all stars leads to a flatter relationship ($q_{\rm obs}=1.46$) than what is found in Sect.~\ref{ssec:correlation} (${q\approx}\,1.9$).